alphagov/learn-to-code/README.md

 Learn to Code
 ====================

-The Government Digital Service is a diverse organisation, with lots of people with lots of different skills.
+Government Digital Service is a diverse organisation, with lots of people with lots of different skills.
 Some people who work at GDS are professional software engineers, but many have never written any code.